-Over the next several months, we will be closely monitoring low-level winds over the tropical Pacific.
-Anomalous low-level easterlies are forecast to develop to the west of the International Date Line and likely persist and expand eastward for the next couple of weeks (Figure 23).
-This is another signal that El Niño conditions are weakening and are likely to transition to neutral ENSO conditions in the next couple of months.
+Over the next several months, we will continue to monitor low-level winds over the tropical Pacific.
+Predominately enhanced low-level easterlies are forecast across the central tropical Pacific for the next few weeks (Figure 23).
+This is another signal that we are likely headed to La Niña conditions in the next few months.

-Figure 23: Forecast 850-hPa zonal equatorial winds for the next 15 days.
+Figure 23: Forecast 850-hPa zonal equatorial winds through late July.
 Figure courtesy of weathermodels.com.

-There is always considerable uncertainty with the future state of El Niño during the Northern Hemisphere spring.
 The latest plume of ENSO predictions from several statistical and dynamical models shows considerable spread by the peak of the Atlantic hurricane season in August-October (Figure 24).
-However, all models are forecasting El Niño to be gone, with most models forecasting La Niña to develop by the peak of the Atlantic hurricane season.
+However, all models are forecasting El Niño to dissipate, with models split between neutral ENSO and La Niña conditions for the peak of the Atlantic hurricane season.